jschnees/ToDoList/README.md

 # ToDoList
-To Do List created in JavaScript
+To Do List created in JQuery